 Plantation shutters include a frame that is attached directly to the window frame.
 This gives them more stability.
 They are also hinged with an inside mount, which makes it easy for them to swing open.

-Blinds, on the other hand, have a variety of install methods depending on the specific type of blinds.
-Vertical blinds come with a track that must be mounted and given space for the panels to slide along.
-Venetian and other varieties of horizontal blinds are installed with either an inside or outside mount depending on the style and fit of your windows.
+Blinds, on the other hand, have a variety of install methods depending on the specific type.
+Vertical variations come with a track that must be mounted and given space for the panels to slide along.
+Venetian and other varieties of horizontal options are installed with either an inside or outside mount depending on the style and fit of your windows.

 Blinds can be much more forgiving when it comes to an exact fit.
-If you are off by a few millimeters, you can still hang the blinds, but you might have a small gap or rays of light sneaking through.
+If you are off by a few millimeters, you can still hang them, but you might have a small gap or rays of light sneaking through.

 In contrast, plantation shutters require an exact fit.
 Mismeasure and you won’t be able to hang the frame within your window frame.
-The shutters won’t open and close properly or could bang into one another.
+They won’t open and close properly or could bang into one another.

 When it comes to what the window treatments are actually made of, you’ll probably see more options with blinds.
 Their design allows for use of fabrics, for example, that simply wouldn’t work with plantation shutters.
 Of course, fabrics are much less durable, but we’ll get to that.